 - Community and auditorium space for Capital Entrepreneurs and other entrepreneurial activities and events.

 Based on a survey of Capital Entrepreneurs companies, Madison startups want to be co-located near other startups in the downtown area.
 They also value having an abundance of “third spaces” and people nearby beyond the walls of their office.
+Discover how do heat pumps work for offices.
 The vibrant urban neighborhood around the StartingBlock site with its many restaurants, coffee shops, bars, and diverse housing options made it a great fit for this project.
 The surrounding area also holds a lot of growth potential to develop into a strong startup, tech, and creative district.

 This project builds on the success of other business incubators already in the neighborhood, and took inspiration from other successful projects from around the country such as Chicago’s 1871.
 Check out articles on StartingBlock Madison in the Wisconsin State Journal, Isthmus, NBC15, and on Nibletz.